 Calgary Biathlon Racers are open to athletes of all ability levels (from beginner to high performance) and have a simple and yet detailed recruitment procedure in place to ensure that our program is the right fit for a potential new member.
 We kindly ask those interested in joining the program to follow these 4 simple steps:

-Get in touch with CBR coaching staff via firstname.lastname@example.org to inquire about a demonstration.
+Email the CBR coaching staff at firstname.lastname@example.org to book a demonstration.
 We encourage all those interested in our programs to attend one of our practices to see firsthand how things are done, what the coaches and athletes are like and also have a chat with some of our parents.
 Building your own opinion of CBR before applying to join the club is the opportunity we are always happy to provide.

 Fill out and submit an online application form.

 Attend an interview with the coaching staff and two members of the selection committee upon review of an online application (usually within a week of online submission).